Irma lashes at Puerto Rico, leaves tiny Barbuda devastated

 "When you're from Florida, you understand a Category 5 hurricane," said Jackson, who was scheduled to fly out Friday.

-The U.S. National Hurricane Center said Irma's winds would fluctuate, but the storm would likely remain at Category 4 or 5 for the next day or two as it roared past the Dominican Republic, Haiti, Cuba, the Turks & Caicos and parts of the Bahamas.
+The U.S. National Hurricane Center said Irma's winds would fluctuate, but the storm would likely remain at Category 4 or 5 for the next day or two as it roars past just to the north of the Dominican Republic and Haiti on Thursday, nears the Turks & Caicos and parts of the Bahamas by Thursday night and skirts Cuba on Friday night into Saturday.
+It will then likely head north toward Florida.
+Evacuations from high-risk areas were ordered throughout the path of the storm.

 Trump also declared an emergency in Florida, and authorities in the Bahamas said they were evacuating six southern islands.